yast/yast.github.io/doc/security-tips.md

 ## Sensitive Data

-Registration codes, access tokens, private keys, passwords (in URLs as well!) or other sensitive data should never be logged in to the `y2log`.
+Registration codes, access tokens, private keys, passwords (in URLs as well!) or other sensitive data should never be logged to the `y2log`.
 Although reading the `y2log` file requires root access it can be attached to bugzilla where everybody could read it.

-- Be careful when logging with `.inspect`, the result might contain the internal object data
+- Be careful when logging with `.inspect`: The result might contain confidential internal object data.
 - For logging URLs use the [URL.HidePassword()]( https://github.com/yast/yast-yast2/blob/5762181d62762816a73fc040362c1efb5d97deed/library/types/src/modules/URL.rb#L613)
   method